leoprover/logic-embedding/README.md

      semantics of <spec> to <value>.
 In this case, -l needs to be provided.
      Ignored, if <problem file> contains a logic specification statement.

+  --tstp
+     Enable TSTP-compatible output: The output in <output file> (or stdout) will start with a SZS status value and the output will be wrapped within SZS BEGIN and SZS END block delimiters.
+Disabled by default.

   --version
      Prints the version number of the executable and terminates.